Music as a Form of Intelligence

 The 12 Brain Rules was re-released after a new chapter was written on music and the brain.
 This was due to the fact that Medina now considered music to be of enough importance to discuss as a separate topic when describing how our brains work.

 In the past, there have also been links between mathematics and music theory, which would make sense as so much of music theory is basically just maths.
 (Systems, formulas, sequences etc).
 From what I’ve observed as a guitar teacher, students who are good at maths are often good at music theory.
-If a student of mine is quick to pick up on theoretical concepts I often ask them if they do well in maths.
+If a student of mine is quick to pick up on theoretical concepts I often ask them if they do well in maths at school.

 Gardner’s theory is much debated, but however the science all fits together and however our brains work, it’s well worth considering the possibility that music is a distinct part of our cognition.